kmathy/cerializr/README.md

 ## Customizing key transforms

 Often your server and your client will have different property naming conventions.
 For instance, Rails / Ruby generally expects objects to have properties that are under_score_cased while most JS authors prefer camelCase.
-You can tell Cerialize to use a certain key transform automatically when serializing and deserializing by calling `SetSerializeKeyTransform(fn : (str : string) => string)` and `SetDeserializeKeyTransform(fn : (str : string) => string)`.
+You can tell Cerializr to use a certain key transform automatically when serializing and deserializing by calling `SetSerializeKeyTransform(fn : (str : string) => string)` and `SetDeserializeKeyTransform(fn : (str : string) => string)`.
 A handful of transform functions are provided in this package or you can define your own function conforming to `(key : string) => string`.

 -   The provided functions are:
     -   `CamelCase`